wonma/100-days-of-code/log.md

 **Thoughts**
 - I believe, someday soon, everything will make more sense and I can play with them.

+---

+### Day 67: January 1, Sunday

+**Today's Progress**
+Contents I reviewed:

+- **component composition**: component composition is about how to compose a component in a certain pattern to meet specific needs (reusable code, code readablity, etc.).
+For example, we can create a component in patterns like simple components, container components, higher-order Components, or passing components as props or context.

+- Virtual DOM: In ReactJS, for every DOM object, there will be a corresponding in-memory copy created.
+This copy is called the Virtual DOM(VDOM).
+In the Virtual DOM tree, each element is represented by a node.
+A new Virtual DOM tree will be created whenever the element's state changes.
+The ReactJS's diffing algorithm will compare the current Virtual DOM tree with its previous version.
+Finally, the VIrtual DOM uses the algorithm to update the actual DOM with the diff.

+- Reconciliation: the mechanism to **diff** one tree (a copy of original DOM, the existing virtual DOM) with another (a new virtual DOM) to determine which parts need to be changed and update the original DOM.

+**Thoughts**
+- It's so satisfying to grasp the mechanisms of React one by one!
+I will continue balancing learning new concent an reviewing what I've learned.

 <!--

 <!-- ### Day 1: June 27, Monday